 We’re known for putting People first, which includes recognizing, respecting, and valuing differences.
 By fostering a Culture that embraces and utilizes our diversity, we create competitive, yet equitable, advantages that contribute to our overall success.
 We’re dedicated to advancing DEI, including our efforts to cultivate a workforce and Leadership Team that reflects the diversity of the communities we serve.Read more on our approach to DEI

-We’re committed to doing the right thing, which as outlined in our Human Rights Policy Statement, includes conducting business in a way that protects and promotes human rights.
-Designed to align with international standards, our approach to human rights includes the UN Guiding Principles for Business and Human Rights, the International Bill of Human Rights, and the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work.Read our Human Rights Policy Statement
+We’re committed to doing the right thing to protect and promote human rights in every aspect of our business as outlined in our Human Rights Policy Statement.
+Our approach to human rights is designed to align with international standards, including the UN Guiding Principles for Business and Human Rights, the International Bill of Human Rights, and the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work.Read our Human Rights Policy Statement

 Social Topics Committee

-Established in 2015, the Social Topics Committee is a cross-functional, executive forum that review, evaluate, and propose responses to current social topics raised, as well as consider areas to take proactive actions and alignment.
+Established in 2015, the Social Topics Committee is a cross-functional executive forum that reviews, evaluates, and proposes responses to current social topics raised and considers areas to take proactive actions and alignment.

 The Southwest Airlines One Report

 Explore our annual corporate social responsibility report, the Southwest Airlines One Report.
-This integrated citizenship report covers significant social, economic, and environmental stories, as well as data tables, and reporting frameworks, all through the lens of corporate Citizenship.
-Our disclosures are informed by the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB), and aligned to the United Nations Sustainable Development Goals (SDGs).
+This integrated Citizenship report covers significant social, economic, and environmental stories, as well as data tables, and reporting frameworks, all through the lens of corporate Citizenship.
+Our disclosures have been prepared in reference to the following standards: the Global Reporting Initiative (GRI), the Task Force on Climate-related Financial Disclosures (TCFD) framework, the Sustainability Accounting Standards Board (SASB) standards, and the United Nations Sustainable Development Goals (SDGs).